despreston/Balance/server/routes/user/Users.md

 #### Optional Parameters
 `username`
 user name for user.
 Think of this as a display name.
+If no username is provided, `username` will be set to whatever `name` is.
+Must be at least 2 characters.
+Trailing and leading whitespace is automatically removed.
+Max length is 15 characters.

 `email`
 Email address